 The team benefits from the expertise of its two leaders, both active members of the international neuromorphic engineering community.
 R. Benosman is developing new paradigms for natural, event-based computation and processing.
 Already a few years after its foundation, this research unit constitutes one of the leading neuromorphic research centres in Europe.

-In 2016, Chronocam has raised $15 million in Series B financing led by lead investor Intel Capital, along with iBionext, Robert Bosch Venture Capital GmbH, 360 Capital, CEAi and Renault Group.
+In 2016, Prophesee (then Chronocam) raised $15 million in Series B financing led by lead investor Intel Capital, along with iBionext, Robert Bosch Venture Capital GmbH, 360 Capital, CEAi and Renault Group.

 THE BOSCH GROUP is a leading global supplier of technology and services.
 It employs roughly 389,000 associates worldwide (as of December 31, 2016).
 The company generated sales of 73.1 billion euros in 2016.
 Its operations are divided into four business sectors: Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology.
 As a leading IoT company, Bosch offers innovative solutions for smart homes, smart cities, connected mobility, and connected manufacturing.
 It uses its expertise in sensor technology, software, and services, as well as its own IoT cloud, to offer its customers connected, cross-domain solutions from a single source.
 The Bosch Group’s strategic objective is to create solutions for a connected life.
 Bosch improves quality of life worldwide with products and services that are innovative and spark enthusiasm.
 In short, Bosch creates technology that is “Invented for life.”
 The Bosch Group comprises Robert Bosch GmbH and its roughly 440 subsidiaries and regional companies in some 60 countries.
 At 120 locations across the globe, Bosch employs some 59,000 associates in research and development.